Cidaas/cidaas-sdk-ios-v2/Example/Readme/Passwordless.md

 #### Login via IVR

-Once you configured IVR, you can also login with IVR via Passwordless authentication.
+Once you configure IVR, you can also login with IVR for Passwordless authentication.
 To receive a verification code via IVR verification call, call **loginWithIVR()**.

 ```swift
 let passwordlessEntity = PasswordlessEntity()